aiotmlwtf/00/nanobootstrap.md

 ---
 obtain a (docker) setup to experiment with **nvidia-docker, tf, pytorch, cuda, opencl, nemo-asr, jupyter, python3 and other things DL**

+Nano SD image is a Ubuntu 18.04 port and has native x64 support for ARM8, the user space and Linux kernel architecture is aarch64 / arm64 (64-bit).

 ---
 ```bash